Soloskey1/LLM_Premiere_Project_HDSC_SPRING_24/README.md

 # This repository is dedicated to  LLM Premiere Project Team of HDSC SPRING'24

-# Project Topic: TMalaria in Africa
+# Project Topic: Malaria in Africa